gshipley/summitlab14/Chapters/08-Managing_districts.md

 	 "node_profile"=>"small",
 	 "uuid"=>"513b50508f9f44aeb90090f19d2fd940",
 	 "externally_reserved_uids_size"=>0,
-	 "server_identities"=>{"node.example.com"=>{"active"=>true}},
+	 "server_identities"=>{"node.hosts.example.com"=>{"active"=>true}},
 	 "name"=>"small_district",
 	 "max_capacity"=>6000,
 	 "max_uid"=>6999,
 	 "active_server_identities_size"=>1}

-**Note:** If you see an error message indicating that you can’t add this node to the district because the node already has applications on it, congratulations -- you worked ahead and already created an application.
+**Note:** If you see an error message indicating that you can't add this node to the district because the node already has applications on it, congratulations -- you worked ahead and have already created an application.
 To clean this up, you will need to delete both your application and domain that you created.
 If you don't know how to do this, ask the instructor.

 In order to verify that the information was added to the MongoDB document, enter in the following commands: